xiqiaong/JIT-Align/README.md

 ### Discussion2: Impact of Parameter Settings in Semantic Alignment Algorithms on Model Performance
 ![image](https://github.com/user-attachments/assets/92630973-1e06-4d3a-840b-9a908c9982a9)

-If you have any questions, please feel free to share and discuss :smile.
+If you have any questions, please feel free to share and discuss :smile:.